brunohsouza/weather-cli-research/README.md

 Type a name of a city that you want to know the weather: Berlin
 ```

-The application will prints the answer with the weather and relevant informations like:
+The application will prints the answer with the weather and relevant information like:

 ```
 Clear,  Temperature in 4.32 degrees Celsius